How should I begin to learn Classical Tibetan using Nettle?

 What word categories are used by Nettle?

-For its grammar exercises, Nettle Tibetan uses a simplified version of the part-of-speech tagset devised by the Tibetan in Digital Communication project, which was funded by the Arts and Humanities Research Council in the UK (2012-2015).
+For its grammar exercises, Nettle Tibetan uses a simplified version of the part-of-speech tagset devised by the Tibetan in Digital Communication project.
 We use the following word categories, using different text colors for each category as follows:

 If I already know some Tibetan, will this course be useful for me?